 - Massage: Two basic types of massage are used to treat lymphedema.

-- Manual lymph draining is a precise and gentle form of massage that helps mobilize the fluid and direct it to other pathways.
+- Manual lymphatic drainage is a precise and gentle form of massage that helps mobilize the fluid and direct it to other pathways.

 - Soft tissue mobilization is a type of massage used to release scar tissue and other tightness that might be contributing to the swelling.
 Sometimes massage is taught to patients or family members to carry out at home.

-- Bandaging: This is a precise technique which uses cotton low-stretch bandages to apply constant pressure on the limb.
+- Bandaging: This is a precise technique using cotton low-stretch bandages to apply constant pressure on the limb.
 Bandaging is usually done in combination with other methods.

-- Compression Garments: These are elastic fabric garments similar to a girdle or support stocking that apply pressure to the arm or leg to help move fluid out and keep new fluid from collecting.
+- Compression garments: These are elastic fabric garments similar to a girdle or support stocking.
+They apply pressure to the arm or leg to help move fluid out and keep new fluid from collecting.